Haitham al-Maleh: Background

 Born in Sarouja, Damascus, Haitham al-Maleh earned a degree in law and a diploma in international law from the Damascus University.
 He was first arrested in 1951 at the age of twenty when he called for an independent judiciary; he was imprisoned for three weeks.
 He became a judge in 1958.
-The first Baathist government dismissed him from the judicial bench because of his public criticism of the 1963 Emergency Law, which suspended constitutional rights and codified martial law.
+The first Ba'athist government dismissed him from the judicial bench because of his public criticism of the 1963 Emergency Law, which suspended constitutional rights and codified martial law.
 He returned to the practice of law after his dismissal.

 While originally an advocate for democratic reforms, by the early 1970s, Maleh became an outspoken critic of the situation in Syria.
 The Syrian government ordered Maleh's arrest and detention numerous times because of his political activities.
-In 1978.
 Maleh was jailed as a political prisoner between 1980 and 1986 because he publicly criticized the Syrian government's lack of commitment to repeal the Emergency Law and suppression of the Muslim Brotherhood in Syria, culminating in the quelling of the group in 1982.
 He went on hunger strikes at least twice during his detention.

-Maleh, human rights activists found common ground and started the Human Rights Association in Syria in July 2001, and he was elected president of the organization, a position he held until 2006.
 He has been active in Amnesty International since 1989.

+In 2001, along with Riad Seif and other activists, Maleh was one of the major figures of the Damascus Spring.
+When the Human Rights Association in Syria was started in July 2001, he was elected president of the organization, a position he held until 2006.
+He also supported the 2005 Damascus Declaration.

 Maleh wrote several times to Syrian President Bashar al-Assad criticizing the human rights violation in the country.
 Writing as the president of the Syrian Human Rights Association, he demanded the lifting of the Emergency Law.
 In 2003, he spoke before the German Parliament on the issue of Syrian human rights, describing al-Assad's rule as "a fascist dictatorship".
 When he returned, the Syrian government banned him from leaving the country for the next seven years.

 He has received awards for his defence of human rights in Syria, including the Dutch Human Rights Prize awarded to him in 2006.
 The Syrian Government refused to allow him to leave the country to receive the award in the Netherlands.
 After weeks of uncertainty he learned of the final refusal to grant him an exit visa only the day before the ceremony.
 In 2004 Maleh received the French National Consultative Commission of Human Rights "Human Rights Honor Award" for his research on torture in Syria, and the annual award for the dignity of the Geneva Human Rights Defenders in 2010, in addition to other awards and honors.